apache/iotdb/docs/Documentation/UserGuideV0.7.0/7-Tools-NodeTool.md

 After using the command, the successful output will be as follows:

 ```
-metadata	->	1
+data-group-0	->	1
-data-group-0	->	3
+data-group-3	->	3
 Total	->	4
 ```
-The above output indicates that node 192.168.130.14 contains 2 data groups and 4 query tasks are running on it, wherein 1 query tasks is running on metadata group, and 3 query tasks are running on data partition data-group-0 .
+The above output indicates that node 192.168.130.14 contains 2 data partitions and 4 query tasks are running on it, wherein 1 query tasks is running on data partition data-group-0, and 3 query tasks are running on data partition data-group-1.